Edgy Speech Double Feature 2. A Plea for Edgy Philosophy

 As I said before, being a professional is not a matter of simply mastering a skill, but of performing a skilful activity in the right way.

 Applied to philosophy, this normative claim applies even more harmfully than in other professional contexts, at least as far as content is concerned.

 In order to produce professional work, you need to follow a very detailed (and often highly nonsensical) set of explicit or implicit instructions.
 See, e.g.,

 Advice from MIT on Preparing a Philosophy Writing Sample

 Philosophical Rigor as Rigor Mortis, Or, How to Write a Publishable Paper Without Even Having to Think

 More precisely, professional philosophy requires that philosophy be consistently restricted to the dry and invariably impersonal style of “peer-reviewed” journal articles.

-This requires, in turn, adopting a very restrict vocabulary, one that is (allegedly) suited to deliver “clarity” and “rigor.”
+This requires, in turn, adopting a very restricted vocabulary, one that is (allegedly) suited to deliver “clarity” and “rigour.”

-More importantly, though, the shared and required vocabulary helps building a “professional community” by giving individuals a false feeling that they belong to a special community of highly skilful practitioners.
+More importantly, though, the shared and required vocabulary helps to build a “professional community” by giving individuals a false feeling that they belong to a special community of highly skilful practitioners.

 Consequently, professional philosophy requires that “good” philosophical work follows a very strict set of guidelines of article/book production.